avdean/avdean.github.io/content/projects/synthetic-art-fashionable-weaponry.md

 ![](https://res.cloudinary.com/dmw0znxgj/image/upload/v1669109481/AntvdUploads/borderlands-manufacturers_kofhdx.jpg)

-This is an imagining of that using real world brands.
+This is an imagining of that concept using real world brands.